oracle/okafka/README.md

 ### Database user configuration ###

-To run `okafka application` against Oracle Database, a database user must be created and must be granted below privileges.
+To run `OKafka application` against Oracle Database, a database user must be created and must be granted below privileges.

 ```roomsql
 create user <user> identified by <password>